ricacostt/100-days-of-code/log.md

 - learnt how to debug and interpret errors;
 - introduction to Node.js, learnt about modules (common JS) and how to export/require them.
 I didn't get to attend the whole lecture but I had my first group meeting and it was nice to have shared thoughts and emotions to each other.

+## Day 37: October 18, 2022

+First steps in back-end development, I am more confused than persuaded.
+Working node.js, used third-party module from npm to generate random IDs, used fs core module to read and write files and learnt about the interaction between clients and servers.